shiruken/hackintosh/README.md

 Follow the OpenCore Install Guide to [setup the initial config.plist file](https://dortania.github.io/OpenCore-Install-Guide/config.plist/) and [configure for Intel Desktop Coffee Lake](https://dortania.github.io/OpenCore-Install-Guide/config.plist/coffee-lake.html).

-* To enable the iGPU (UHD 630) for headless compute tasks, set `AAPL,ig-platform-id=0300913E` and exclude the `framebuffer-patch-enable` and `framebuffer-stolenmem` properties under DeviceProperties.
+* To enable the iGPU (UHD 630) for headless compute tasks, set `AAPL,ig-platform-id=0300913E` and exclude the `framebuffer-patch-enable` and `framebuffer-stolenmem` properties under `DeviceProperties`.
+* If you already know the MAC address of your ethernet adapter, enter it under `PlatformInfo > Generic > ROM`.
+If you don't, this can be updated during post installation using System Preferences > Network > Ethernet > Advanced > Hardware > MAC Address to identify the correct value.

 A sanitized version of my USB drive config file can be found [here](EFI_install/OC/config.plist).